wmacevoy/kiss/README.md

 3. Run invokes all testXXX() methods in order of declaration.
 The random number generator is reset with `seed(1)` before each test to help make the tests reproducible.
+You can skip invoking tests with the `--notest` option.

 4. Run invokes the run() method.
 The random number generator is set to produce a strongly random sequence before this.
+You can skip invoking run with the `--norun` option.

 5. Run invokes the close method, even if there was an error in a test or run.